Muasa-harman/Muasa-harman/README.md

 - 🌱 I’m currently working with Nodejs,Nestjs,Typescript,Javascript,Reactjs,Nextjs, C#, .NET Core and Python**

-- 👨‍💻 All of my projects are available at [my blog application](https://myportfolioblogapp.onrender.com/)
+- 👨‍💻 All of my projects are available at [my blog application](https://harman-muasa-blog-next.vercel.app/)

-- 💬 Ask me about **Any topic in  C# and Python and Javascript**
+- 💬 Ask me about **Any topic in  C# && Python && Javascript && Typescript**

 ## 🌐: Contact